 I opted to use what I already had.
 I cut down several sheets of toned drawing paper.

-I ordered a box of Stabillo All Black Pencils, a box of Nitram Fusains assorted charcoal batons and a sample pack of R & F Pigment Sticks to experiment with.
-The Stabillo pencils were great for coffee shop drawing although not easy to erase.
+I ordered a box of Stabillo All Black Pencils, a box of Nitram Fusains assorted charcoal batons, and a sample pack of R & F Pigment Sticks to experiment with.
+The Stabilo pencils were great for coffee shop drawing although not easy to erase.

 I found the R & F Pigment Sticks to be too messy.
 I wanted to work with a non-toxic medium when drawing over coffee.

 It's not only safer for me, but seems a safer choice for drawing in any public space.
 When I reached out to Nitram Charcoal to ask if Fusains are non-toxic, they emailed me back and said "Don't eat them.
 They're for drawing."
 I found that to be a humorous response.